CS2400-Rubber-Duckies/Project3/README.md

-# Project3
-CS2400 - Project 2
+# CS2400 - Project 3

 Rubber Duckies: Gelila Chaka and UyenNghi Nguyen

-Gelila worked on
+- Gelila worked on the main implementations.
-UyenNghi
+- UyenNghi worked on the Driver method.
-We worked together on
+- We worked together on debugging and improving our program.

 Video Link:

-JavadocLink: